 We tried lots of backless garden clogs too, such as the ones from Fitflops and Crocs, but unless they have a backstrap, they’re often uncomfortable to walk in and tend to fall off.
 Plus, toes don’t like all that clawing they have to do to keep clogs and flip-flops in place.

-If you must have Crocs for lightness and cheapness, the Crocs Mercy work model has the advantage of a heel section and a strap.
+If you want Crocs for lightness and cheapness, the Crocs Mercy work model has the advantage of a heel section and a strap.
 Finding a size that isn’t sloppy or doesn’t bang your big toe was nigh-on impossible for us, however.

 A lifesaver…literally.
 This smart cat-feeder is designed for households with a number of animals, and where one of them isn’t getting its fair share.
 In our case, it was one cat and a greedy interloper.
 When we go camping, someone visits the cat every day to feed, stroke and play with him, but – unknown to us – most of his food was being snaffled by next door’s cat.